Rvd001/AWS-CLOUD/README.md

 # AWS-CLOUD
 EC2 inline policy
-inline policy is just assigned to one user or group view info about ec2 and ability to start and stop instances
+"inline policy is just assigned to one user or group" view information about EC22 and ability to start and stop instances

 ```json
 {